US Jobs 2023

 The home care RN is in charge of assisting the individual and their family with the transition process.
 The nurse’s responsibilities will include practical interventions such as assessing the needs of new residents, care planning, and medication management.

-Furthermore, as of February 27, 2023, the average Staff Nurse – RN – Home Care salary in the United States is $82,618; however, the range typically falls between $74,451 and $94,459.
+Furthermore, staff Nurse – RN – Home Care salary in the United States is $82,618; however, the range typically falls between $74,451 and $94,459.

 Aside from the one listed above, there are other RN jobs with visa sponsorship in the United States.
 If your field is not listed below, go to indeed.com and type it into their search bar.